7PintsOfCherryGarcia/RiDiCulousFilter/README.md

 ## How does it work
 It's quite simple.
 RiDiCulousFilter loops over all your sequences/reads, computes the desired filter and determines if conditions are met.
 If so, sequences are printed to stdout.
+You'll have a better understandig if you dig into the code I have tried to document it as much as possible.

-## How do I get this dumb thing
+## How do I get this thing
-Easy peasy lemon squasy.
+Easy peasy lemon squeezy.
 You will need any linux machine (should work with IOS).
-Other requirements are the zlib library, gcc, and cmake.
+Other requirements are the zlib (to read compressed input) library, gcc (to compile), and cmake (generate the makefile).

 ```
 git clone https://github.com/7PintsOfCherryGarcia/RiDiCulousFilter.git